Cosette3737/Interactive-Visualizations/README.md

 # Project Scope

 * For the scope of this project an interactive dashboard was created to explore the Belly Button Biodiversity Dataset.
-This dashboard allows the user to select the individual's data to access and analyze by use of a demographic information, a bubleplot and a bar graph.
-In order to complete this project we utilized the following tools and launguages:
+This dashboard allows the user to access the individual's data to analyze and visualize the demographic information, a bubbleplot and a bar graph.
+In order to complete this project we utilized the following tools and languages:

    - Visual Studio Code
     - HTML
     - JavaScript
     - D3
     - CSS
     - JSON
+    - Plotly

  ![BubbleGraph](https://raw.githubusercontent.com/Cosette3737/Interactive-Visualizations/main/Images/dashboard.JPG)